efilipev/board-rest-api/README.md

 # board-rest-api

-Technologies: JavaScript, NodeJs, Express, Sequelize, MySql, Joi, Bcrypt

-Description:
+Project Description:

-REST API for the site "Notice board"
+REST API for the site "Notice board".
 On the site, users post products that they would like to sell.
 Key features:
 - Authorization
 - Registration